Shafter, California: Education

 Shafter is home to the Richland School District which oversees operation of four schools: Golden Oak Elementary School (K-6), Redwood Elementary School (K-6), Sequoia Elementary School (K-6) and Richland Junior High School.
-The district operates under the leadership of superintendent Mrs. Raquel Posadas-Gonzalez.
-Class sizes in grades K-3 average 20 students, while grades 4-8 average 30 students.
 The district has three libraries as well as a marching band program, Gifted And Talented Education (GATE), and Project Lead the Way’s Gateway to Technology Program.

-Richland Schools are active in academic competitions, including Math Field Day, History Day, and the Oral Language Festival.

 Math has been a strength of Richland Schools in recent years.
-The percentage of Richland 8th graders scoring “Proficient” or “Advanced” in Algebra quadrupled from 2008 (8%) to 2013 (33%), earning the Richland Junior High Algebra Department an Award from the Shafter Chamber of Commerce in 2013.
+The percentage of Richland 8th graders scoring "Proficient" or "Advanced" in Algebra quadrupled from 2008 (8%) to 2013 (33%), earning the Richland Junior High Algebra Department an Award from the Shafter Chamber of Commerce in 2013.
 In 2014, Richland students placed in the top three in four of eight categories at the Kern County Math Field Day Competition.

 In 2014, Mr. Claudio Martinez from Richland's Sequoia Elementary was honored as the regional GATE Teacher of the Year from the Regional California Association for the Gifted.

 Shafter is also home to Shafter High School, a member of the Kern High School District.
 It was built by architects Edwin J. Symmes and Clarence Cullimore in the late 1920s.
 Officially founded in 1928, Shafter High School has a history as old as the town itself.
 Today, it is administered by Principal Russell Shipley.
 The school has undergone many recent renovations including the construction of a new cafeteria and new classroom space to meet the needs of a growing student body.
 The school is also home to the historical Fred L. Starrh Performing Arts Center, a large theater building with a fully functional fly system.

 Shafter is also home to Kern Adventist Elementary.
 Kern Adventist Elementary is a small, one-teacher Christian school.
 It has been in operation for over 92 years.

 Shafter Education Partnership

 In 2010, the City of Shafter, the Richland School District, and Shafter High School formed the Shafter Education Partnership.
-The Partnership is funded by the City of Shafter with a 2014-15 budget allocation of $865,618.
+The Partnership is funded by the City of Shafter with a 2014–15 budget allocation of $865,618.

 In order to support its goal of forming a strong foundation in reading the Shafter Education Partnership distributes books for children to take home, offers summer and after school reading programs.